pappasam/jedi-language-server/README.md

 `-U` ensures that you're pulling the latest version from pypi.

 Alternatively, consider using [pipx](https://github.com/pipxproject/pipx) to keep jedi-language-server isolated from your other Python dependencies.
+Don't worry, jedi is smart enough to figure out which Virtual environment you're currently using!

-## Overview
+## Capabilities

 jedi-language-server aims to support all of Jedi's capabilities and expose them through the Language Server Protocol.
-It currently supports the following Language Server requests:
+It currently supports the following Language Server capabilities:

+### Language Features

 - [textDocument/completion](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_completion)
 - [textDocument/definition](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_definition)